ktonon/two-medium-model/README.md

 could escape only through massive volcanic events.

 And the fossil record agrees.
-The pre-200-million-year interval is marked by major mass extinctions tied to enormous flood basalts---the Siberian Traps, the Central Atlantic Magmatic Province, the Viluy Traps, and others.
+The pre-200-million-year interval is marked by major mass extinctions tied to enormous flood basalts—the Siberian Traps, the Central Atlantic Magmatic Province, the Viluy Traps, and others.
 These events look like the signatures of a planet straining against a closed shell.

-But around the Triassic--Jurassic boundary, Earth cracked.
+But around the Triassic–Jurassic boundary, Earth cracked.
 Long, linear rifts connected into a global system.
 The first true spreading zones opened.
 Oceanic crust began forming continuously at ridges and migrating outward.
 For the first time, Earth acquired a **permanent